aws-amplify/amplify-backend/packages/backend-notifications/API.md

 import * as apigwv2 from 'aws-cdk-lib/aws-apigatewayv2';
 import { CfnApp } from 'aws-cdk-lib/aws-pinpoint';
+import { CfnDomain } from 'aws-cdk-lib/aws-customerprofiles';
+import { CfnInstance } from 'aws-cdk-lib/aws-connect';
 import { CfnObjectType } from 'aws-cdk-lib/aws-customerprofiles';
 import { Construct } from 'constructs';
 import { ConstructFactory } from '@aws-amplify/plugin-types';